 Have other opposition figures been targeted?

 Some have been killed.
-Boris Nemtsov, a liberal politician once considered a potential successor to Putin’s predecessor, Boris Yeltsin, was gunned down just steps away from the Kremlin in 2015.
+Boris Nemtsov, a liberal politician once considered a potential successor to Putin’s predecessor, Boris Yeltsin, was fatally shot just steps from the Kremlin in 2015.
 Putin suggested it was a contract killing designed to embarrass the Kremlin.

 There have been several high-profile cases of poisonings or alleged poisonings.
 In 2006, Alexander Litvinenko, a former officer of the Russian Federal Security Service (FSB), died after being poisoned in London.